The Essential Best and Average Rate of Convergence of the Exact Line Search Gradient Descent Method: Introduction

 It is shown in \cite{MR4099988} that constant step size GD with an appropriate choice of initial vector and step size applied to the optimization problems above probably guarantees success in recovering the object of interest under suitable statistical models.
 For the phase retrieval problem, assume for simplicity $x^\ast \in \bR^n$, $y_j=(a_j^T x^\ast)^2$, write \bea f(x) := \frac{1}{4m} \sum_{j=1}^m \Big[ y_j - (a_j^T x)^2 \Big]^2. \eea Then \bea \nabla f(x) = -\frac{1}{m} \sum_{j=1}^m \Big[ y_j - (a_j^T x)^2 \Big] (a_j^T x) a_j \;\mbox{ and } \; \nabla^2 f(x) = \frac{1}{m} \sum_{j=1}^m \Big[ 3(a_j^T x)^2 -y_j \Big] a_j a_j^T. \eea Under the Gaussian design of sensors $a_j \stackrel{\rm i.i.d.}{\sim} N(0,I_n)$, $1\leq j\leq m$, considered in, e.g., \cite{Candes:PhaseLift,MR3332993,MR4099988}, we have

 At the global minimizer $x=x^\ast$, $\mathbb{E} \big[ \nabla^2 f(x^\ast) \big] = 2\big[ \|x^\ast\|_2^2 I_n + 2x^\ast (x^\ast)^T \big]$, so

-This suggests that when the sample size $m$ is large enough, we may expect that the Hessian of the objective is well-conditioned for $x \approx x^\ast$.
+This suggests that when the sample size $m$ is large enough, we may expect that the Hessian of the objective is well-conditioned for $x \approx x^\ast$ -- \emph{hence the use of gradient descent is appropriate}.
 Indeed, when $m \asymp n \log n$, the discussion in \cite[Section 2.3]{MR4099988} implies that ${\rm cond}(\nabla^2 f(x^\ast))$ grows slowly with $n$:

 with a high probability.
 However, unlike \eqref{eq:Quadratic}, the objective \eqref{eq:PhaseRetrievalQuartic} is a quartic instead of a quadratic polynomial, so the Hessian $\nabla^2 f(x)$ is not constant in $x$.
-We have the following phenomena: \begin{itemize} \item[(i)] On the one hand, in the directions given by $a_j$, the Hessian $\nabla^2 f(x^\ast + \delta a_j/\|a_j\|)$ has a condition number that grows (up to logarithmic factors) as $O(n)$, meaning that the objective can get increasingly ill-conditioned as the dimension $n$ grows, even within a small ball around $x^\ast$ with a fixed radius $\delta$. \item[(ii)] On the other hand, most directions $v$ would not be too close to be parallel to $a_j$, and ${\rm cond} \big( \nabla^2 f(x^\ast + \delta v/\|v\|) \big) = O(\log n)$ with a high probability. \item[(iii)] Constant step-size GD, with a step size that can be chosen nearly constant in $n$, has the property of staying away from the ill-conditioned directions, hence no pessimistically small step sizes or explicit regularization steps avoiding the bad directions are needed.
+The problem exhibits the following phenomena: \begin{itemize} \item[(i)] On the one hand, in the directions given by $a_j$, the Hessian $\nabla^2 f(x^\ast + \delta a_j/\|a_j\|)$ has a condition number that grows (up to logarithmic factors) as $O(n)$, meaning that the objective can get increasingly ill-conditioned as the dimension $n$ grows, even within a small ball around $x^\ast$ with a fixed radius $\delta$. \item[(ii)] On the other hand, most directions $v$ would not be too close to be parallel to $a_j$, and ${\rm cond} \big( \nabla^2 f(x^\ast + \delta v/\|v\|) \big) = O(\log n)$ with a high probability. \item[(iii)] Constant step-size GD, with a step size that can be chosen nearly constant in $n$, has the property of staying away from the ill-conditioned directions, hence no pessimistically small step sizes or explicit regularization steps avoiding the bad directions are needed.
 Such an `implicit regularization' property of constant step size GD is the main theme of the article \cite{MR4099988}. \end{itemize}

 To illustrate (i) and (ii) numerically, we compute the condition numbers of the Hessians $\nabla^2 f(x)$ at $x=x^\ast=\bar{x}/\|\bar{x}\|$, $x=x^\ast + .5 a_1/\|a_1\|$ and $x=x^\ast + .5 z/\|z\|$ for $a_j, \bar{x}, z \stackrel{\rm i.i.d.}{\sim} N(0,I_n)$, with $n=1000 k$, , $k=1,\ldots,5$, and $m=n\log_2(n)$: